sthop/LPxmlDemo/README.txt

-bin/ - Contains the main perl script. lib/ - Contains all the modules for the application cfg/ - Contains configuration files (one for Template and one for Log4perl) log/ - Contains log files generated when running the script t/ - Contains the main test harness for the unit tests. t/lib - Contains all the unit test library classes
+bin/ - Contains the main perl script. lib/ - Contains all the modules for the application cfg/ - Contains configuration files (one for Template and one for Log4perl) doc/ - html format of the module documentation. log/ - Contains log files generated when running the script t/ - Contains the main test harness for the unit tests. t/lib - Contains all the unit test library classes